prometheus/docs/content/docs/practices/histograms.md

 Implement it!
 [Code contributions are welcome](/community/).
 In general, we expect histograms to be more urgently needed than summaries.
 Histograms are also easier to implement in a client library, so we recommend to implement histograms first, if in doubt.
-The reason why some libraries offer summaries but not histograms (such as the Ruby client) is that histograms are a more recent feature of Prometheus.